Daniel Boone National Forest, KentuckyNational Parks & Nature

 Camping Within the Forest

 As mentioned, camping is a quintessential part of visiting the Daniel Boone National Forest.
 Developed campgrounds, often managed by the Forest Service, provide amenities like potable water, vault toilets, and picnic tables.
-Popular options include Twin Knobs Campground (near Cave Run Lake), Holly Bay Campground (on Laurel River Lake), and various smaller campgrounds within the Red River Gorge area.
+Popular options include Twin Knobs Campground (near Cave Run Lake), Holly Bay Campground (on Laurel River Lake), and various smaller campgrounds within the Red River Gorge area, such as Koomer Ridge Campground.
 Reservations for developed sites are highly recommended, especially during peak season, and can often be made through Recreation.gov.
+Backcountry camping is also generally permitted and free in most areas, offering a more primitive experience, though specific regulations and permits (especially for overnight parking in the Red River Gorge) may apply.

 Cabins and Vacation Rentals